South America is disadvantaged by a daunting gender gap in digital skills.

 From these organizations, BCG Platinion identified three promising students and offered them internships.
 They took on responsibility for adding tangible value to our company and our clients’ digital transformations, whilst developing their technical skills in programming.

 These students joined our inaugural programme, CO:DE, which is a social impact initiative set up by BCG Platinion in SSA (Spanish South America).
 Its objective is to help foster the inclusion of women in technology, and promote social mobility.
 The outcome aims to be a pilot program that can fast-track the development of digital skills to prepare women for a career in technology.

 Whilst the end goal would expose our new colleagues to a live project, the first phase introduced them to the framework and language of common technology stacks, our Agile way of working and owning workstreams.

 Phase II: Solving a green challenge

-But this was not going to be any kind of classroom exercise!
-We purposefully built the programme to ensure that everything they learnt in IT architecture, Agile development and design would address a real-world challenge.
-In this case, how we could efficiently reduce the carbon footprint, not just for BCG’s office in Santiago but for all the companies who reside in the three tower complex with us.
+But this was not going to be any ordinary kind of classroom exercise.
+We intentionally built the programme to ensure that everything our participants learned across the fields IT architecture, Agile development and design would address a real-world challenge.
+In this case, we examined how we could efficiently reduce the carbon footprint for BCG’s office in Santiago and all the companies that occupy the three tower complex with us.

-Despite the country’s government committing to improve recycling infrastructure tenfold, in offices around the capital there is only the provision to recycle cans, cardboard and paper.
-Not glass or plastic.
-Bearing in mind the commitment of companies, particularly international companies, to offset carbon emissions, the challenge is exacerbated by a lack of data.
+Despite the country’s government commitment to improve recycling infrastructure tenfold, in offices around the capital we find little except recycling of cans, cardboard and paper (not glass or plastic).
+Bearing in mind the commitment of international companies to offset carbon emissions, the challenge is exacerbated by a lack of data.